pablo-lamtenzan/MiniShell/README.md

 	struct s_tok*   next;
 }                   t_tok;
 ```
-Lets show with a simpe example how to tokenize a command line:
+Lets show with a simple example how to tokenize a command line:
 ```
 minish> $ ls | cat -e | rev

 tokens: [type:CMD, data:(ls)][type:OP:PIPE, data:NULL][type:CMD, data:(cat -e)][type:OP:PIPE, data:(rev)]
 ```
-As we can see the tokens have two types or the token is an operator or a cmd.
+As we can see the tokens has two types: operator or cmd.
 The operator used to split a job (the pipes) have no data, however, the redirections have the filename in data like:
 ```
 minish> $ ls > file